Equelle Review: Most Effective Menopause Supplement?

 A 2021 clinical trial found that s-equol significantly reduced hot flashes in menopausal women, although the most effective dose was shown to be at or over 20 milligrams (mg), while the amount per-serving in Equelle is only 5 mg.

-Calcium is the second active ingredient in this formulation, which is clinically shown to reduce bone loss in menopausal women.
+Calcium is the second active ingredient in this formulation, and it's clinically shown to reduce bone loss in menopausal women.
 However, we can’t find any medical studies showing this mineral treats menopausal symptoms.

 Equelle Clinical Trial Analysis

-Equelle claims that their supplement is clinically proven to be effective, as shown in the image above from the brand’s website.
+Equelle claims that their supplement is clinically proven to be effective, as shown in the image below from the brand’s website:

-To the credit of the brand, they appear to have published research in legitimate, peer-reviewed medical journals on the efficacy of their supplement.
+To the brand's credit, they appear to have published research in legitimate, peer-reviewed medical journals on the efficacy of their supplement.

 One trial found that the supplement reduced hot flashes.